Chancellor Merkel 'pop-up' campaigns on streets ahead of vote

 On the smartphone screen, Merkel, wearing a red suit and smiling broadly, appears to speak out of the poster and says: “Germany is doing well today but we cannot take this for granted.
 I want us to be successful in the future together.”

-Merkel’s campaign manager Hermann Groehe said he hoped the new app would help mobilize more voters to support her conservatives in what he said would be a “tight race”.
+Merkel’s campaign manager Hermann Groehe said he hoped the new app would help mobilise more voters to support her conservatives in what he said would be a “tight race”.

-Merkel’s conservatives are well ahead in opinion polls but she may lack enough support to recreate her center-right coalition with the pro-business Free Democrats and may end up in a “grand coalition” with the opposition Social Democrats.
+Merkel’s conservatives are well ahead in opinion polls but she may lack enough support to recreate her centre-right coalition with the pro-business Free Democrats and may end up in a “grand coalition” with the opposition Social Democrats.
+(Reporting by Sophie Duvernoy, editing by Gareth Jones and Ralph Boulton)